COVID-19 Testing FAQ

 Antibody testing is used to detect past exposure to COVID-19.
 It does not ensure immunity to the virus and is used primarily for research studies.
 It does not test for active virus activity.

 Yes, MMMC is highly prepared for any increase in COVID-19 cases.
-We learned a lot from our first experience with COVID and have made many changes.
+We learned a lot about COVID since the onset of the pandemic and have made many changes.
 We are actively preparing with the continuous work done by our dedicated team of physicians and leaders through our Emergency Operations Center.
-We are constantly sourcing and building our supply of PPE, have increased our communication efforts and channels, instituted universal COVID testing and masking protocols, have ongoing testing for patients and employees, continue with enhanced cleaning and disinfecting of patient rooms and common areas, including the use of new Optimum-UV Enlight System, and are actively engaged and closely aligned with our Mayor, Department of Health and other state agencies, as well as hotel and travel industry partners, to better coordinate communication and other efforts.
-For more information, click here.
+We are constantly sourcing and building our supply of PPE, have increased our communication efforts and channels, instituted universal COVID testing and masking protocols, have ongoing testing for patients and employees, continue with enhanced cleaning and disinfecting of patient rooms and common areas, including the use of a Optimum-UV Enlight System, and are actively engaged and closely aligned with our Mayor, Department of Health and other state agencies, as well as hotel and travel industry partners, to better coordinate communication and other efforts.

 If you have any further questions that you do not see in the FAQs, please submit them here.